jpsm83/health/documentation/n8n/articleContext.md

 - Do NOT output in any format other than the specified JSON
 - Do NOT start with "This article...", "This content...", "The article...", or any meta-references
 - Do NOT write about the article itself - write directly about the topic/content
+- **Do NOT include generic year references** (e.g., "in 2026", "this year", "last year", "as of 2024", "studies from 2023") - the context string must be reusable across any year
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
 - Do NOT add any text before or after the JSON object
 - Do NOT use single quotes instead of double quotes
 - Do NOT add trailing commas after the last item in objects or arrays